erengokirmak/ruc-software-dev-portfolio-projects/portfolio-1/README.md

 The project contains the necessary classes to instantiate and test the `BachelorProgramme` class.

 # Usage
-- Open the folder as a Maven project
+- Open the folder as a IntelliJ project
 - Locate the `MainTest` class
 - Run the tests to check their validity